Switch-Company/fetcher/README.md

 Non-strings fields value will be ignored when the from's method is set to `GET`.

-A `FormData` object will be send only when a non-string field value is found.
-By default form's data object is a `JSON`.
+A `FormData` object will be sent only when a non-string field value is found.
+By default the form's data object is a `JSON` object.

 #### Parameters